Vardanes II

 Vardanes II was the son of Vologases I or Vardanes I and briefly ruler of parts of the Parthian Empire.
 In ancient records he only appears in Tacitus.
-Otherwise he is only known from coins that are dated between 55 to 58 CE.
+Otherwise he is only known from coins that are dated between 55 and 58 CE.
 He rebelled against Vologases I at Seleucia from about 55 to 58 CE and must have occupied Ecbatana, since he issued coins from the mint there, bearing the likeness of a young beardless king wearing a diadem with five pendants.
-Nothing more about him is known.
+The lack of facial lesions on his coins sets him apart from other Parthian rulers, many of whom were depicted with nodules resembling trichoepithelioma.
+Other than that nothing more about him is known.